District Court: Current COVID-19 Protocol

 Chief District Court Judge Heemi Taumaunu

 Nothing in this document is intended to reduce fair trial rights, the right to natural justice, or rights under the New Zealand Bill of Rights Act 1990.

 In this document “AVL” means any platform which allows for audio and visual remote participation.
-Without limitation, this includes VMR, Microsoft Teams and any other electronic platform approved by the presiding Judge.
+Without limitation, this includes VMR, MS Teams and any other electronic platform approved by the presiding Judge.

 In this document, “vulnerable” means a person at higher risk of severe illness, immune-compromised or with a relevant underlying health condition.